lebedyncrs/calendar-graphql-api/README.md

 GraphQl Controller is place where necessary response is formed.
 It has only related Service as a dependency.
 It interacts with repository but just via Service dependency only.
 Validation rules and accepted attributes from client are defined here as well

-# Why Section
-**Why Laravel?**

-Laravel is one of the best PHP frameworks.
-It allows build wep apps quickly.
-Great documentation, huge community and cool ecosystem.

 **Why GraphQL?**
 * Simplify relational logic